14 Email Design Best Practices to Improve Email Performance

 1. Make sure your email design is on-brand

 Keep the colors and fonts used in the email cohesive with the brand's visual identity.
-This means your imagery, colours, logo, font, and CTA button have to be consistent with your website and social media.
+This means your imagery, colors, logo, font, and CTA button have to be consistent with your website and social media.

-You enable readers to develop more brand awareness by keeping the emails cohesive with your brand's visual identity.
 According to a report by Reboot, brand recognition can be increased by 80% if the brand uses a signature color.

 Brand logo in email header for brand recognition